IssacMathai/MeasurementConverter/README.md

 The code is structured around each GUI window having its own class.
 This allowed for readability and simpler bug fixing as each section was modularised.

-My biggest challenge while developing this was making sure that you couldn't keep clicking buttons in windows 'underneath' the window you were in.
+My biggest challenge while developing this was making sure that the user couldn't keep clicking buttons in windows 'underneath' the user's current window.

 **Dependencies:**
 * tkinter